How Can a Flying Doctor Improve Automotive Warranty Performance?

 The most important advantages are listed below:

-• Before visiting the dealer, it is essential that Flying Doctor has all the knowledge about the part that will be analyzed (providing all necessary information based on traceability).
+• Before visiting the dealer, the Flying Doctor must have complete knowledge about the part that will be analyzed.
+This includes providing all necessary information based on traceability.

 • Thanks to this, it is possible to automatically reject the complaint in case of identifying the exchanged components outside of organization plant (see example on the next page).